 2. Bohemian Rhapsody & The Stranger

-I’m positive I mentioned in my previous post how alike these two are.
+I’m positive I mentioned in a previous post how alike these two are.
 In this case I’m talking about the Bohemian Rhapsody movie featuring the ever-lovable Rami Malek (and the kid from Jurassic Park).
 But seriously, these two are so strangely related, it’s uncanny.

 3. The Guernsey Literary and Potato Peel Pie Society & To Capture What We Cannot Keep